 • 24 hour written pre-approvals with no cost and no obligation

 Select Commercial Funding Reviews from TRUSTPILOT

 "Thanks Stephen for all of your hard work in getting our deal closed!
 I appreciate your professionalism and patience throughout a complicated process.
 You always were there for my partner and I whenever we had questions and needed answers quick.
 It was a pleasure to have worked with you and Select Commercial!"

 Middlesex County Apartment Loan Types We Serve

 If you are looking to purchase or refinance a Middlesex apartment building, don't hesitate to contact us.
-We arrange financing in the city of Middlesex for the following:
+We arrange financing in the county of Middlesex for the following:

 - Other multi-family and mixed-use properties